 This risk includes the risk of cyber-attack, security of IT systems and resilience to restore system availability.
+A ransomware attack on the NHS in June 2024 is an important reminder that criminal organisations are ruthless in their actions.
 A cyber-attack presents a risk to Kromek's operations in the following ways:

 - Destructive compromise of Groupwide networks resulting in a loss of all services

 - Confidentiality (leakage of customer data)

 - Integrity (accuracy of Kromek's data)

-- Availability (loss and access to data).
+- Availability (loss and access to data)

-Cyber-attacks, computer malware, viruses, spamming and phishing attacks have become more prevalent and may result in a breach of our systems.
-A breach of our facilities and/ or networks could disrupt our operations and impair our ability to protect data, and/or compromise our confidential business information.
-A failure to prevent, mitigate or detect security breaches and/or customer information and/or comply with consumer privacy regulations could result in disruption to our operations, significant penalties and have an adverse impact on confidence in the Group.
+Cyber-attacks, computer malware/ ransomware, viruses, spamming, phishing attacks have become more prevalent and may result in a breach of systems.
+A breach of Kromek's facilities and/or networks could disrupt its operations and impair its ability to protect data, and/ or compromise confidential business information.
+A failure to prevent, mitigate or detect security breaches and/or improper access to its business and/ or customer information and/or comply with consumer privacy regulations could result in disruption to Kromek's operations, significant penalties and have an adverse impact on confidence in the Group.

-To protect our data and comply with all data privacy regulations, the Group has implemented IT infrastructure controls across the company.
+To protect its data and comply with all data privacy regulations, IT infrastructure controls have been implemented across the Group.
 The Group administers a training programme to new employees, communicating their role in protecting and preventing the unauthorised access to sensitive data, and also provides refresher training to all employees on an annual basis.
-Business continuity plans continue to evolve and are updated as the transition to greater dependency on technology continues in order to minimise the impact of cyber-attacks and the potential impact to the continuity of our operations.
+Business continuity plans continue to evolve and are updated as the transition to greater dependency on technology continues, in order to minimise the impact of cyber-attacks and the potential impact to the continuity of Kromek's operations.